 The bill, which is proposed and signed by President Jose Mujica, was made for "the preservation and defense of the full sovereignty of the Uruguayan state, in relation to natural resources in general, and land in particular."

-Uruguay’s economy slowed in 2013 to 3.5% GDP growth, and in 2012 to 3.9%, due to the economic slowdown in Uruguay’s trade partners.
-Uruguay enjoyed high economic growth in 2010 and 2011 at around 8.9% and 6.5%, respectively, and avoided recession in 2009 with a 2.2% GDP increase.
+Uruguay’s economic growth slowed to 3.3% in 2014, the lowest level in five years, mainly due to a slump in commodity prices and the economic slowdown in the country’s trade partners, based on figures from the International Monetary Fund (IMF).
+Uruguay enjoyed high economic growth in 2010 and 2011 at around 8.4% and 7.3%, respectively, and avoided recession in 2009 with a 2.4% GDP increase.
+The IMF’s forecasts a growth rate of around 2.8% in 2015.

-Apartments in Montevideo cost around US$2,100 to US$2,500 per sq. m. or around US$200 to US$235 per square foot, while houses in Montevideo cost around US$1,500 to US$1,770 per sq. m., or around US$150 to US$165 per square foot.
+Houses in Montevideo cost around US$1,500 to US$1,770 per sq. m., or around US$150 to US$165 per square foot.

 Uruguay’s housing mortgage market is highly concentrated, and is dominated by Banco Hipotecario del Uruguay (BHU) which accounts for 80% of all housing mortgage credits.

 Housing loans for new operations in local currency dropped 0.4% to 671.65 million UI during the year to August 2015.
 The decrease of loans can be attributed to the increase in interest rates.

 During the second quarter of 2015, Uruguay’s economy shrank for the first time in more than a decade, amidst a slump in investment and retail sales.
 The economy contracted by 0.1% in Q2 2015 from a year earlier, and by 1.8% from the previous quarter, according to the Banco Central del Uruguay (BCU).